Knowledge Base

 Add Search to your Website’s Search Bar

-Now your search is ready to be added to your website.
+Now your search is ready to add to your website.

 How to add the search solution to your website